 The University Libraries and the Global Campus offer extra compensation funding to encourage faculty to convert their courses from traditional textbooks to open educational resources (OER).

 All applicants must request a pre-application consultation with the OER Team prior to applying.
-To request a consultation, please complete this form.

 The University of Arkansas OER Course Materials Conversion Program

 The University Libraries and the Global Campus offer faculty extra compensation funding to encourage moving from high cost commercially published textbooks to open educational resources (OER).
 There are three levels or compensation: $7500 for OER creation; $4500 for OER adaptation; and $3000 for OER adoption.
 The end goal for each course is to dramatically reduce the materials cost (textbooks) for enrolled students.
-Ideally, OER will replace the current textbook.
+The OER must replace the current textbook.

 Adopting OER is defined as choosing existing open educational resources such as textbooks, online video, online learning modules published under open licenses into one's class, thereby eliminating the need for students to purchase textbooks or other course materials.
 Adopters choose to adopt textbooks as they are making few changes to the resources.
 It is expected that adopters will possibly need to revise their course layout, assignments, and possibly create ancillary materials.
 However, there is a growing body of ancillary materials available for existing open textbooks.